-Realising the Red Army’s vast size and reliance on conscripts might create disciplinary problems, Trotsky implemented strategies to increase morale.
+Realising the Red Army’s vast size and reliance on conscripts might create disciplinary problems, Trotsky implemented strategies to maintain discipline and increase morale.

 Propaganda was distributed within the ranks of the Red Army; its soldiers were constantly reminded of their importance to the revolution and the consequences should they fail.
 The Komsomol, the Bolshevik party’s youth league, was also targetted as a source of idealistic young recruits.

 During the Civil War, Trotsky himself lived almost permanently on an armoured train, travelling from one front to the next, supervising progress, meeting officers and delivering rousing speeches to Red Army soldiers.
 The train also carried a radio transmitter, a printing press for on the spot production of propaganda, a generous supply of tobacco and even a brass band, all to boost morale.

 For all this, Trotsky could be as brutal as he was motivating and uplifting.
 Following a string of defeats in mid-1918, when the Red Army was still undermanned and inexperienced, Trotsky was confronted by reports of desertion, cowardice and retreat among Red Army units.